rebekkaorth/ros_smart_grasping_pkgs/README.md

 /workspace/src
 ```

 directory.
-To ensure that the needed topics are available, you should check all currently available topics by calling:
+To ensure that the needed topics are available, you should check all currently available topics by calling (when starting the simulation, the Kinect topics are not always available):

 ```
 rostopic list